 With the diagram as a roadmap let’s explore each type of bag.

 Golf Cart Bags

 The golf cart bag is the royalty of modern golf bags.
 In size, features, storage capacity and weight they reign supreme.
 These bags are designed to be strapped onto a motorized golf cart or push cart.
 They commonly have up to a 14 slot top with full length dividers, a large number of specialized and spacious pockets including a multi beverage cooler pocket and an external putting well.
 These bags also tend to be designed to fit securely onto a cart.
 These cart-friendly design points include specially designed bottoms as well as strap channels or pocket placements that allow the cart to be strapped to a cart without decreasing access to the pockets.

-The Ping 2016 Traverse Cart Bag (pictured to the right) is a great example of a full featured cart bag.
+The Sun Mountain C-130 (pictured to the right) is a great example of a full featured cart bag.
 This bag is currently one of Amazon’s most highly recommended by its customers.
 Click on the image to see Amazon’s specifications and customer reviews.

 Golf Carry Bags

 The golf carry bag category is a wide range of bags that are designed to be carried by the golfer typically using a single strap or a backpack style harness.
 As a group these bags are lightweight and have fewer features than the cart bags.